Hoping-for-morning/CS5296_CloudComputing_group/checklist.md

 check the item bellow will help you build the environment and install the dependencies packages correctly.

 - VM with Linux opertaion system
+- install Docker
+- install podman
+- install nfs server
+- install go environment
+- install singularity
+- pull the mpi image
+- install fio
+- install gcc g++
+- install gfortran
+- install libopenblas
--
+- install hpl-2.3

 ## Description

-Here is our detailed guide on how to use Docker to establish an environment in EC2 instance see dockerbuilding.md.
+Here is our detailed guide

+establish an environment in EC2 instance based on Docker see dockerbuilding.md.

+establish an environment in EC2 instance based on Podman see podmanbuilding.md.

+establish an environment in EC2 instance based on singularity see singularitybuilding.md.

 ### dependencies
 We use EC2 instance in AWS
 Instance type: t2.micro
 operation system: ubuntu22.04

-## Installation
+## Environments Established you can install

+These environments have already been set up and are available for you to download.

 ## Evaluation and expected result